Gamebunn/Cream64_PC/README.md

  ## Building SC64

  If you haven't built with the normal sm64ex/sm64ex-alo builds, look at those first for a proper tutorial.
-Then come back here.
+Then once you got the hang of it, come back here.

  1) do ```git clone https://github.com/Gamebunn/sm64ex-alo.git``` to somewhere on your PC with MSYS2.
- 2) download the extra assets needed for the repo. https://drive.google.com/file/d/1PnNohUtrKLahcUObhSvOFsZF4So9gTZ0/view?usp=sharing
+ 2) download the extra assets needed for the repo. https://drive.google.com/file/d/1hmJFyawj3jrFyex7rzwfMySawqNkGWnj/view?usp=sharing
  3) dump the contents of the assets folder into the root of where you cloned the git
  4) go ahead and compile.